-Effects of Cysteine Crosslinking on Transport Activity.
-We constructed 26 double cysteine transporters between A243C on the TM4b-4c loop and TM7 for this crosslinking study.
-We identified two double cysteine transporters, A243C/T396C and A243C/A414C (Fig. 2A), exhibiting a decrease in transport activity after exposure to CuPh.
+We constructed 26 double cysteine transporters between A243C on TM4b-4c loop and TM7 for this cross-linking study.
+We identified two double cysteine transporters, A243C/T396C and A243C/A414C (Fig. 2A) exhibiting a decrease in transport activity after exposure to CuPh.
 The other transporter mutants showed no change in transport activity after exposure to CuPh.
-The activity of A243C/T396C and A243C/A414C was inhibited by CuPh in a dose-dependent manner (Fig. 2, B and C).
-Preincubation of HeLa cells expressing the double mutant with 600 μ M CuPh resulted in inhibition of transport by more than 35% (Fig. 2, B and C).
-Very little inhibition was seen with the single mutant, similar to results with CL-EAAT1 (Fig. 2D).
+The activity of the A243C/T396C and A243C/A414C was inhibited by CuPh in a dose-dependent manner (Fig. 2B, C).
+Preincubation of HeLa cells expressing the double mutant with 600 μM CuPh resulted in inhibition of transport by more than 35% (Fig. 2B, C).
+Very little inhibition was seen with single mutant, similar to results with CL-EAAT1 (Fig. 2D).
 Except for A243C, all other mutants exhibited lower transport activity than CL-EAAT1 (Fig. 2E).